cyberworkz/serverless-templates/README.md

 ## How to use
-1. Install serverless - ```npm install -g serverless```
+1. Install oss-serverless  ```npm install -g osls```
-2. Use serverless to create a project with template-url.
+2. Use oss-serverless to create a project with template-url.
 For example
    ```serverless create --template-url https://github.com/cyberworkz/serverless-templates/tree/main/aws-nodejs-typescript-sqs --path myService```

 ## Known issues